 Fancy climbing on top of one of these daddies?
 If you’re thinking what we’re thinking, then probably not.
 These chimneys in Turkey’s Cappadocia region are the result of lava flows from volcanic eruptions.
 A few centuries back, monks living there hollowed some of them out and transformed them into homes.
 One monk even lived on the top of one.

 6. Mount Kinabalu, Malaysia

-The vertical distance between the summit of Mount Kinabalu (13,425 feet) and the lowest contour line circling it on a map earn it the title of 20th most prominent mountain in the world.
-Located in Malaysia’s Kinabalu National Park on Borneo Island, the mountain and surrounds are the home of the orangutan and one of the most biologically diverse places on Earth.
+The vertical distance between the summit of Mount Kinabalu (4,092m) and the lowest contour line circling it on a map, earn it the title of 20th most prominent mountain in the world.
+Located in Malaysia’s Kinabalu National Park on Borneo Island, the mountain and surrounds are the home of the orangutan and are one of the most biologically diverse places on Earth.

 7. Bungle Bungle Range, Australia

 Appearing like giant beehives, these dome-shaped towers in Australia’s Bungle Bungle Range are fragile and climbing them is strictly forbidden!
 They are located in Purnululu National Park, which has been home to Aboriginal people for more than 20,000 years.

 The steepness, remoteness and sheer badass character of 3,128m Cerro Torre make it only within the grasp of the world’s top alpinists, climbers like David Lama for example.
 It requires the highest level of rock and ice climbing skills but the icing on the cake, literally, is saved until last – the summit is a giant mushroom of rime ice formed by Patagonia’s famously strong winds, making it even more difficult to reach.